 There are a few factors that can play into a patient’s cause of pain:

-An understanding of your activity level is going to help your doctor determine what activities could be triggering the pain and how best to treat the problem without limiting your lifestyle.
+An understanding of your activity level will help your doctor determine which activities may be triggering the pain and how best to treat the problem without limiting your lifestyle.
 Sometimes an accident or sports injury in your past can flare up, causing you pain later in life.
 Or maybe your family has a history of osteoarthritis.
-With this information, your chiropractor will be able to map out a plan of treatment for you.
+With this information, your chiropractor will be able to map out a treatment plan for you.

 Common Causes of Knee Pain